memiah/ansible-role-autossh/README.md

     autossh_ssh_dir: "/root/.ssh"

 Directory to store SSH configuration.

-    autossh_ssh_user: ""
+    autossh_config:
+      - guid: "example" # Simple lowercase unque identifier (a-z_-).

-Username used to connect to remote server.
+        user: "" # Username used to connect to remote server.

-    autossh_ssh_server: ""

-IP / hostname of remote server.
+        server: "" # IP / hostname of remote server.
+        local_port: "" # Local port to forward.
+        dest_server: "127.0.0.1" # IP / hostname to use on the remote server, this will most likely be localhost 127.0.0.1.
+        dest_port: "" # Port on the remote server to connect to.

+Add a set of connection properties per connection. user

     autossh_ssh_server_key_type: "ecdsa"